 ROI represents the value of a project to the enterprise.
 The value calculation is important to decision makers, because monetary resources are limited and they need to decide which projects to undertake to put these resources to best use.
 If you want the best chance to get approval for your project, you will need to show the highest ROI of competing projects.

-The ROI formula is relatively straight forward.
-The numerator represents the net benefits of the project...so project benefits less project costs.
+The ROI formula is relatively straightforward.
+The numerator represents the net benefits of the project, so the project benefits less project costs.
 The denominator is the project costs.

 It is generally easy to convert costs to monetary values, but it can sometimes be a challenge to convert benefits to monetary values.
-I believe that everything can be converted to a quantitative value.
-If it exists it can probably be measured.
+When it comes to quantitative value, if it exists, it can probably be measured.
 Take human intelligence as an example.
 Intelligence is an extremely complex abstract concept yet psychologists have come up with a way to quantify it through an IQ score.
-So I guarantee it is possible to quantify and convert all project benefits to dollars.
+So it is possible to quantify and convert all project benefits to dollars.

-Easy to convert benefits can include expected time savings from process changes or from adopting technology to help improve or automate process.
-It can also include savings or cost avoidance by insourcing internal process or technologies that were previously outsourced.
-In fact you can use ROI to help make the case for your department's existence.
-For example, if you can calculate the cost savings your department provides over outside agencies doing the same work and you have cost data available you can calculate an ROI for your department.
+Easy-to-convert benefits can include expected time savings from process changes or from adopting technology to help improve or automate processes.
+It can also include savings or cost avoidance by insourcing internal processes or technologies that were previously outsourced.
+You can use ROI to help make the case for your department's existence.
+For example, if you can calculate the cost savings your department provides over outside agencies doing the same work and you have cost data available, you can calculate an ROI for your department.

 Difficult to convert benefits might be improved customer satisfaction, improved cycle time and improved accountability to name a few.
-The question is...is it worth the time and effort to convert them or is it ok to present them as "soft" benefits?
+The more important question is this:… Is it worth the time and effort to convert them, or is it acceptable to present them as "soft" benefits?
 I believe that intangible benefits can be crucial in evaluating the potential of a project.
-In fact some projects are implemented primarily because of their intangible benefits.
+Some projects are implemented primarily because of their intangible benefits.
 They may not carry the same weight as measures expressed in monetary terms, but they are nevertheless important.
-So any project should include a tangible and credible ROI calculation and a list of intangible benefits expected from the projects undertaking.
+So any project should include a tangible and credible ROI calculation and a list of intangible benefits expected from the project’s undertaking.

-The inclusion of ROI and other cost benefit analysis in your proposals to undertake future projects can significantly improve your chances of approval.
-I believe that all major projects should have projected ROI and realized ROI calculated.
-This process will force project teams to work through detailed cost benefit analysis, will help make project champions more accountable for the project's success and make your organization better at choosing those projects that offer the best chance of making a difference.
+The inclusion of ROI and other cost-benefit analyses in your proposals before you undertake future projects can significantly improve your chances of approval.
+It’s advantageous to forecast ROI and calculate realized ROI for all major projects.
+This process will require project teams to cooperatively work through detailed cost-benefit analysis, can help make project champions more accountable for the project's execution and make your organization better at choosing projects that offer the best chance of favorable outcomes and all-around success.